 The midrange and tweeters needed to be driven by something that sounds decent and which won’t destroy them if a fault develops, so I use valve amps on those.

 The bass just needed to be tight and powerful, so I chose standard 400W Class-D modules from the Netherlands.
 Despite the glowing assessments on some Internet forums about Class-D by random self-proclaimed experts hiding behind pseudonyms and others with clear vested interests, IMO Class-D does for mid and upper frequencies what MP3 does for opera – and it’s not good.
 Authoritative reports of excellent bass performance however, and very high damping factor figures suggested their suitability for this project considering the bass drivers are wired in parallel.

 This photo shows the inside of the finished amp taken before a few modifications were made:

-A heat sink is stuck down over those 8 counter-sunk mounting screws with thermal tape.
+A heat sink is stuck down over those 8 counter-sunk mounting screws with very thing and strong thermal tape.
 There is heat transfer compound between each module’s blue heat conductor and the aluminium back plate too: